Would you benefit from therapy?

 • Discovering and accepting previously unknown or unacceptable parts of myself

 • Being able to say what was bothering me instead of holding it in

 Self understanding is the goal most people will say is their primary reason for undergoing therapy.
 The basis for this is to learn something important from your behaviour - why you behave the way you do and how you got there, your assumptions, motivations and fantasies.

 • Acceptance - sense of belonging and being valued

 • Universality - discover you are not unique with your problems

 • Hope - sense of optimism about the potential to benefit from treatment

 • Guidance - useful advice, suggestions, explanation and instruction

 • Self understanding - learn about yourself through feedback or interpretation

-• Self disclosure - reveal highly personal information to the group
+• Self disclosure - reveal highly personal information

 • Catharsis - release intense feelings, bringing sense of relief